 This grocery and bottle delivery service truly makes you feel like you're stepping into the store yourself, making your selections based on the best brands and deals available, and choosing alternative options as necessary (you can select a specific substitution for items in your cart, have your shopper choose for you, or have them refund the item altogether if it's not in stock).
 In terms of selection, you can choose from a handful of different participating shops in your area, each of which will offer pickup, delivery, or both.
 There are various fees based on delivery timing (e.g., same-day delivery) and the total purchase cost.
 Heavy items will incur an additional fee.

 If you think you'll use Instacart regularly, you can join Instacart Express for $9.99 per month, which grants free same-day delivery on orders over $35 and a discounted service fee.
 There's a small fee added to orders with alcohol, although that is also reduced for Express members.
 It sounds like a lot of fees, and they can certainly add up if you stack them, but shopping wisely and maximizing your grocery and booze orders makes the convenience of using Instacart well worth it.

 If you're drawn to pretty packaging and prefer your wine bottles in a single-serving format, Usual Wines is an ideal option for you—and it makes a great gift too.
-You can choose from various bottles, each of which holds 6.3 ounces of wine—a very healthy pour—made from sustainably farmed California grapes and without the addition of sugar or sulfites.
+You can choose from various bottles, each of which holds 6.3 ounces of wine that's made from sustainably farmed California grapes and without the addition of sugar or sulfites.